On-Page vs Off-Page SEO: What's the Difference?

 On-page and off-page SEO work together to drive rankings.
 Here is the difference and how to balance both.

 On-page and off-page SEO are the two fundamental dimensions of search engine optimisation.
-Understanding both, and how they interact, is essential for building a complete SEO strategy.
-Most businesses over-invest in one and neglect the other.
+Understanding how they differ - and how they work together - is essential for building a search strategy that actually produces results.